+Click here to download the 2023-2024 Regional District of Kootenay Boundary (Kootenay Region) Recycling Guide.
 The Recycling Guide outlines how to sort your recycling, shows what is not accepted, and includes a collection calendar.
 You can also download the Recycle BC app from Google Play or the iTunes App Store to access your collection schedule online, search for depots, and sign up for reminders.

 Use our address search tool to view your curbside recycling collection schedule and nearest Recycle BC depots.
 You can also sign up for reminders and import your schedule into your online calendar.